RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: Related Work

-\paragraph{Pose refinement networks} Instead of using an algorithm like PnP, recent works ~\cite{xiang2018posecnn,Sundermeyer_2018_ECCV,Zakharov_2019_ICCV,Song_2020_CVPR,li2018deepim} have demonstrated that using a pose refinement network after the initial pose estimator is effective for 6D object pose estimation.
-For practical applications, due to its iterative nature, the runtime of the pose refinement network is crucial.
-PoseCNN~\cite{xiang2018posecnn} and AAE~\cite{Sundermeyer_2018_ECCV} use an ICP algorithm~\cite{Zhang2014} using depth information to refine the pose with a runtime of around $200$ ms. SSD6D~\cite{Kehl_2017_ICCV} and HybridPose~\cite{Song_2020_CVPR} proposed to refine the pose by optimizing a modification of reprojection error.
-DeepIM~\cite{li2018deepim}, DPOD~\cite{Zakharov_2019_ICCV}, and CosyPose~\cite{labbe2020} introduce a deep learning-based refinement network using the cropped input image and a rendered object image.
+\paragraph{Pose refinement networks} Recent works ~\cite{xiang2018posecnn,Sundermeyer_2018_ECCV,Zakharov_2019_ICCV,Song_2020_CVPR,li2018deepim} have demonstrated that using a pose refinement network after the initial pose estimator is effective for 6D object pose estimation.
+For practical applications, the runtime of the pose refinement network is crucial.
+PoseCNN~\cite{xiang2018posecnn} and AAE~\cite{Sundermeyer_2018_ECCV} incorporates an ICP algorithm~\cite{Zhang2014} using depth information to refine the pose with a runtime of around $200$ ms. SSD6D~\cite{Kehl_2017_ICCV} and HybridPose~\cite{Song_2020_CVPR} proposed to refine the pose by optimizing a modification of reprojection error.
+DeepIM~\cite{li2018deepim}, DPOD~\cite{Zakharov_2019_ICCV}, and CosyPose~\cite{labbe2020} introduce a CNN-based refinement regression network using the zoomed-in input image and a rendered object image.
 Their methods require a high-quality texture map of a 3D model to compare the images.
-However, it is still challenging to obtain accurate texture scans of metalic or transparent objects.
+However, it is still challenging to obtain accurate texture scans of metalic, dark-colored, or transparent objects.
 NeMO~\cite{wang2021nemo} proposes a pose refinement method using the standard differentiable rendering and learning the texture of a 3D model via contrastive loss.
-However, gradient descent is used for optimization, and thus, it takes more than $8$s for inference and is not fast enough for real-time applications.
+However, gradient descent is used for optimization, hence, it takes more than $8$s for inference and is not fast enough for real-time applications.

-\paragraph{Non-linear least squares optimization} Non-linear least squares optimization is a widely research topic in machine learning.
-In computer vision, it is often used to find an optimal pose which minimizes the reprojection error or photometric error \cite{Alismail-2016-5532,7219438,7780814}.
-Recently some works~\cite{Tang2019,gnnet} incorporate non-linear least square algorithms like Gauss-Newton and Levenberg-Marquardt~\cite{10.1007/BFb0067700} into a deep learning network for efficient feature optimization in VisualSLAM\@.
-RePOSE is inspired by similar formulation as in ~\cite{Tang2019} which helps us achieve real-time performance.
-Additionally, iteratively reweighted least squares (IRLS) \cite{Gree:1984} was used to reduce the effect of outliers.
-Similarly, functions like Huber, Cauchy, Geman-McClure are generally used to weigh per pixel errors.
-RePOSE adopts the IRLS with Cauchy function to compute the distance between pixel level features.
+\paragraph{Non-linear least squares optimization} Non-linear least squares optimization is widely used in machine learning.
+In computer vision, it is often utilized to find an optimal pose which minimizes the reprojection error or photometric error \cite{Alismail-2016-5532,7219438,7780814}.
+Recently some works~\cite{Tang2019,gnnet,Clark_2018_ECCV} incorporate non-linear least squares algorithms like Gauss-Newton and Levenberg-Marquardt~\cite{10.1007/BFb0067700} into a deep learning network for efficient feature optimization in VisualSLAM\@.
+RePOSE is inspired by similar formulation as in ~\cite{Tang2019}.